Sonic Youth: SST and Enigma: 1986–1989

 The 1987 Sonic Youth album Sister was a loose concept album partly inspired by the life and works of science fiction writer Philip K. Dick.
 The "sister" of the title was Dick's fraternal twin, who died shortly after her birth and whose memory haunted Dick his entire life.
-Sister sold 60,000 copies and received very positive reviews, becoming the first Sonic Youth album to crack the Top 20 of the Village Voice's Pazz & Jop critics poll.
+Sister sold 60,000 copies and received very positive reviews, becoming the first Sonic Youth album to crack the Top 20 of the Village Voice's Pazz & Jop critics' poll.

 Despite their critical success, the band became dissatisfied with SST due to concerns about payments and other administrative practices.
 Sonic Youth decided to release their next record on Enigma Records, which was distributed by Capitol Records and partly owned by EMI.
 The 1988 double LP Daydream Nation was a critical success that earned Sonic Youth substantial acclaim.
 The album came in second on the Village Voice Pazz & Jop poll and topped the year-end album lists at NME, CMJ, and Melody Maker.
 In 2005, it was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry.
-The lead single from the album, "Teen Age Riot", was their first song to receive significant airplay on modern rock and college rock stations, reaching number 20 on the Billboard Modern Rock Tracks chart.
-A number of prominent music periodicals including Rolling Stone hailed Daydream Nation as one of the best albums of the decade and named Sonic Youth as the "Hot Band" in its "Hot" issue.
-Unfortunately, distribution problems arose and Daydream Nation was often difficult to find in stores.
-Moore considered Enigma a "cheap-jack Mafioso outfit" and the band began looking for a major label deal.
+The lead single from the album, "Teen Age Riot", was their first song to receive significant airplay on modern rock and college rock radio, and reached number 20 on the Billboard Modern Rock Tracks chart.
+A number of prominent music periodicals including Rolling Stone hailed Daydream Nation as one of the best albums of the decade; Rolling Stone named Sonic Youth as the "Hot Band" in its "Hot" issue.
+Distribution problems subsequently arose, and Daydream Nation was often difficult to find in stores; the band began looking to leave Enigma, which Moore deemed a "cheap-jack Mafioso outfit", for a major label.